Neville Staple

-Neville Eugenton Staple (born 11 April 1955), sometimes credited as Neville Staples, is a Jamaican-born English singer, known for his work with the 2 Tone ska band the Specials, as well as with his own group, the Neville Staple Band.
+Neville Eugenton Staple (born 11 April 1955), sometimes credited as Neville Staples, is a Jamaican-born British singer, known for his work with the 2-tone ska band the Specials, the pop group Fun Boy Three, as well as with his own group, the Neville Staple Band.
 He also performed with Ranking Roger in the supergroup Special Beat.

 Early life

 Staple was born in Manchester, Jamaica.
 He left Jamaica to live in the English town of Rugby, Warwickshire at the age of five but later moved to Coventry.
-Neville was a regular fixture at the Locarno Ballroom in Coventry, where he met the resident DJ there, Pete Waterman.
+He was a regular fixture at the Locarno Ballroom in Coventry, where he met the resident DJ there, Pete Waterman.
 Waterman briefly managed the Specials and would later write the foreword to Staple's 2009 biography, Original Rude Boy.

 Staple's early vocal style was mostly "toasting"—or chanting over a rhythm—a forerunner of rapping brought to Britain in the 1960s by musicians from Jamaica.
 Staple honed his toasting skills in the sound system scene in Coventry during the 1970s, first on his cousin's "Messenger Sound" and later his own system called "Jah Baddis".